-Acoma, located atop a high mesa, is one of the oldest continuously inhabited settlements in the United States.
+Acoma – Located atop a high mesa, the Acoma Pueblo is one of the oldest continuously inhabited settlements in the United States.
 Popularly called “Sky City” because of its breathtaking views of the countryside, the pueblo consists of one to three-story adobe house blocks on three parallel streets, a plaza and a mission complex.
 Mission San Estevan del Rey, constructed between 1629 and 1641, is the oldest church of European construction remaining in New Mexico.
 Acoma was hostile to Spanish rule and the inhabitants participated in the 1680 Great Pueblo Revolt.
 Acoma is a “living” pueblo and has been continuously occupied since the 12th century.
 Acoma, a National Historic Landmark, is 13 miles south of Casa Blanca, New Mexico, on NM 23.